 Following a leisurely 15/20 stroll along the seafront promenade taking in views of the mountains and the Playa Blanca bay you will come across the La Muleta Centre.

-Sebastyans – the white decor is striking and not the rustic we are used to with Greek restaurants.
+Sebastyans – the white decor is striking.
 The food presentation is lovely.
 It is not your usual Greek restaurant but definitely worth a visit.

 El Argentino – owned and run by a family from Buenos Aires.
 Serving top quality Argentinian steaks.
 Highly recommended.

 Luna Rossi - friendly atmosphere.
 Authentic Italian food.
 Fantastic views.

 3. Playa Blanca Village Centre

 There are no shortage of restaurants in the centre of Playa Blanca spread out along the seafront promenade and offering both local cuisine (look out for suckling pig, goat and rabbit) and also many international cuisine including Asia. which is a superb restaurant offering chinese, thai and suchi.

 The setting is beautiful , dining with the lights of the bay and watching the last ferry dock at the harbour.